Blow by Blow (Philippine boxing program)

 Blow by Blow, presently under the title Manny Pacquiao Presents: Blow By Blow, is a Philippine television sports reality competition show broadcast by PTV, IBC, TV5 and One Sports.
-It aired on PTV from October 30, 1994 to February 1996.
-The show moved to IBC from March 4, 1996 to 1999, TV5 from December 13, 2015 to 2016 and One Sports since January 8, 2023.
+It aired on PTV from October 30, 1994 to February 11, 1996.
+The show moved to IBC on February 18, 1996 until December 12, 1999.

+It returned to the air on TV5 from December 13, 2015, to 2016 and One Sports from January 8, 2023 to February 2 2025.

 History

 Official title from 1994 to 1999.

 The show is usually taped on small venues and gyms across Metro Manila (usually from Parañaque or Mandaluyong).

 The show is noted for airing the early bouts of Manny Pacquiao, who quickly became one of its featured boxers.

 Revival

 The show was revived on December 13, 2015, and aired every Sunday afternoon on TV5.
 Pacquiao, one of the homegrown boxers featured in Blow by Blow, together with Sports5, former North Cotabato vice governor and acclaimed boxing analyst Manny Piñol, and boxing promoters Gerry Garcia and Lito Mondejar spearheaded the return of the program that will feature boxing fights of amateur boxers in the country.

 In November 2022, Pacquiao, through his MP Promotions, revived the show this time on One Sports channel.